X

 5. Improve Customer Experience

 Another fact of optimizing business operations has to do with customer experience.
-Often, this is the end part of the process cycle, but it makes a big difference as to profits.
+Often, this is the end part of the process cycle, but it makes a big difference in profits.
 No matter how smooth and positive the first few stages of your business process are, if the end-stage, or customer experience, isn’t pleasing, then you’re still going to lose customers.
 Those who you thought would make a purchase won’t even bother doing so, simply because their customer experience wasn’t good.

 So, in effect, it’s safe to consider all the efforts you’ve made during those first few steps as futile.
 It doesn’t make an impact in improving your business’s profit-earning potential, which should be the core of every business process.